maxkueng/irma/README.md

 vim config.json
 ```

- - `yammer_account`: The name of your Yammer profile.
-This is custom and
-   basically just points to the Yammer profile config.
-You can configure multiple
-   Yammer accounts and choose one here.
- - `yammer.xxx`: Name of your Yammer profile. `yammer_account` points here.
- - `yammer.xxx.email`: The email address used with your yammer account.
+ - `yammer.email`: The email address used with your yammer account.
- - `yammer.xxx.api.consumer_key`: Your Yammer API OAuth consumer key.
+ - `yammer.api.consumer_key`: Your Yammer API OAuth consumer key.
- - `yammer.xxx.api.consumer_secret`: Your Yammer API OAuth consumer secret.
+ - `yammer.api.consumer_secret`: Your Yammer API OAuth consumer secret.
- - `yammer.xxx.admin_user_id`: User ID of an admin.
-This is used by the _kill_
-   plugin so only an admin can kill the bot.
  - `spaghetti.chef_user_id`: User ID of the spaghetti chef.
 You only need this
    if you're using the _spaghetti_ plugin.
  - `webinterface.ip`: IP the web interface plugin should listen on.